The Root Causes of Data Quality Issues

 Incorrect Transformations

-Incorrect transformations occur when code doesn't have the intended effect, perhaps due to unexpected data or business assumption changes.
 Techniques inspired by good software engineering practices, such as unit tests and regression tests on code and data, can help prevent these issues.

 Invalid Assumptions

-Invalid assumptions often stem from changes in upstream dependencies concerning structure, content, or semantics.
-Data contracts, better CI/CD processes, code tests, and data tests can help to mitigate the impacts of these issues.
+Data contracts, better CI/CD processes, code tests, and data tests can help mitigate the impacts of these issues.

 Ontological Misalignment

-Noble vs. Unknowable, Controllable vs. Uncontrollable
+Knowable vs. Unknowable, Controllable vs. Uncontrollable

-For example, incorrect transformations due to bad DBT PRs being merged are noble and controllable by the team, while input errors from an upstream team are unknowable but controllable with the right constraints.
+For example, incorrect transformations due to bad dbt PRs being merged are knowable and controllable by the team, while input errors from an upstream team are unknowable but controllable with the right constraints.
 Some things, however, are not in your control, such as a third-party system delay or an API change from a data vendor.
 Identifying which issues to eliminate and which to detect early and mitigate is crucial, and these decisions should be based on the cause of the issue and where in the data's provenance it sits.

 About Metaplane